ntg-mono

 Area 7,640km2

-The plan area covers the length of the Adelaide River from its headwaters in Litchfield National Park to the coastal plains of the Arafura Sea, and all other creeks and rivers that flow into the Adelaide River.
+It will cover the length of Adelaide River from its headwaters in Litchfield National Park to the coastal plains of the Arafura Sea, and all other creeks and rivers that flow into Adelaide River.

 Consultation